 Photography Competition Winners 2017

-This year's photography competition theme was The Hidden World.
+The photography competition theme in 2017 was The Hidden World.
 The Society would like to congratulate the winners and shortlisted photographers, who were celebrated at the Biology Week annual award ceremony.

 Winner: Photographer of the Year 2017